#Dev

 • Be Your Own Netflix

-Be your own streaming service with an easy setup.
+Be your own streaming service.
 Free yourself from bad content and choice paralysis.
 Curation and focus beats unending libraries.
+Easy setup.

 • Harsh refactoring